Getting the right balance of nutrition before, during and after exercise is a common challenge for cyclists and runners.

 Why do we need carbs?

-"Understanding the “why” for needing to take on carbohydrate during exercise is possibly the most important pillar of whether you feel you “should” or “should not” eat.
+"Understanding the “why” of carbohydrates during exercise is possibly the most important pillar.

 By taking on carbohydrate, one is able to maintain blood glucose and energy levels to keep performing exercise for another hour over that of a non-carbohydrate placebo.

-The maintenance of blood glucose is what enables us to keep the intensity of exercise going, especially past the 2-hour point."
+The maintenance of blood glucose is what enables us to keep the intensity of exercise going, especially past the 90 minute point."

-“So, if you’re going to be racing or out riding for longer than 2 hours then making sure you eat on the bike is incredibly important to ensure you get the most from your body.”
+“So, if you’re going to be racing or out riding for longer than 90 minutes then making sure you eat on the go is incredibly important to ensure you get the most from your body.”

 What are the best carbs for cycling and running?